EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imProc.sources.md

     Basic sources finder and measurments on AstroImage object.
     This function uses the +imUtil.sources.find_sources function.
     Input  : - An AstroImage object (multi elements are supported).
+    'RemoveBadSources' - A logical indicating if to remove
+    bad sources using imProc.sources.cleanSources.
+    This will work only if the following columns are requested
+    'SN_1','SN_2','FLUX_CONV_2','FLUX_CONV_3','STD_ANNULUS'.
+    Default is false.
     'ReFind' - A logical indicating if to find stars if the
     catalog is already populated.
 Default is true.
     'Threshold' - Detection threshold above background in units of